aynurose/terraform-aws-group1-wordpress/README.md

 :[make ohio]
    - you can run any make commands, it depends on your choice.

+** Below action the same for both option
-- You will wait approximately 12-14 minutes , then check Ohio region, there you will find EC2 instance, VPC with all it`s components and RDS will be runining and available for check.
+** - You will wait approximately 12-14 minutes , then check Ohio region, there you will find EC2 instance, VPC with all it`s components and RDS will be runining and available for check.

 - copy public ip of instance and go to your browser -enter